Zren/plasma-applet-eventcalendar/package/translate/ReadMe.md

 ## Scripts

 * `./merge` will parse the `i18n()` calls in the `*.qml` files and write it to the `template.pot` file.
 Then it will merge any changes into the `*.po` language files.
-* `./build` will convert the `*.po` files to it's binary `*.mo` version and move it to `contents/locale/...` which will bundle the translations in the *.plasmoid without needed the user to manually install them.
+* `./build` will convert the `*.po` files to it's binary `*.mo` version and move it to `contents/locale/...` which will bundle the translations in the *.plasmoid without needing the user to manually install them.
 * `./install` will convert the `*.po` files to it's binary `*.mo` version and move it to `~/.local/share/locale/...`.
 * `./test` will run `./merge` then `./install`.